 Changing nutrition is the safest bet.
-Lighter portions, lean food, and 5-6 meals throughout the length of the day.
+Lighter portions, lean food, 5-6 meals throughout the length of the day, healthy supplements (like Fit Tea, read more in this Fit Tea review).
 But this effort should run in the background, while you focus on working out instead.

 Starting step-by-step, with progression in mind, you will soon be able to complete complex workouts and more challenging cardio without the risk of an injury.

 The type of exercises you need to be doing at the very beginning (first week or two, depending on your fitness level), will be limited to bodyweight moves with little to no cardio, no jumping involved.